OVERVIEW

 We decided to go with our concept of Off-Rail as it directly addressed the issue of convenience and accessibility, utilizing the existing transit system in place in Seattle while also helping foster social connections.

-Creating rough prototypes for user feedback
+Creating rough prototypes of the zine

 Our participants preferred the zine as it was more pocket-sized, discreet, and community-oriented.
 We also received valuable feedback on considering seasonality, as many Seattle activities depend on the season.